viamane/DeathStep/README.md

 - Please consider **[PaperMC documentaries](https://docs.papermc.io/paper)** to setup your server.

+## Config
+- The config file are located in the .resources folder.
+- To correctly use it, look at these [ENUMS]([https://jd.papermc.io/paper/1.21.1/org/bukkit/Material.html](https://jd.papermc.io/paper/1.21.1/org/bukkit/Material.html)).

 ## Have an issue?
 - Open an **issue** or contact to me on **Telegram**/**Discord**: *@viamanee* | *nolegitplayer*